A full-time student will usually carry three courses per semester. Course loads for part-time students are worked out on an individual basis.

 It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block that may have been placed.
 Common examples are an immunization block, a conditional admission block, or a bursar block.
 Students have been given late fees or had a lot of trouble due to delay from such blocks.
 One misleading feature in LOCUS is that all MS students have a Dean’s time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.
 You are strongly encouraged to check in Locus weeks before registration opens, to see if a block appears, and get it addressed so it will not delay your registration.

 If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email the department secretary to register you.
 This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.
-Take advantage of community events to meet and get to know faculty.
+Talk to your instructors outside of class, and take advantage of community events to meet and get to know faculty!
+It is particularly helpful when you want to do something that the professor already wants done.
+At the other end of the spectrum, a student might just propose something that sounds interesting to a potential faculty supervisor who knows the student is self-motivated.
+Or a project could end up somewhere in between: something the professor is interested in, with a particular twist that appeals to the student....

 In most cases, we recommend that you and your independent study advisor fill out a request for course title form, which is available at http://www.luc.edu/media/lucedu/gradschool/pdfs/Request%20for%20Course%20Title.pdf The Graduate Program Director must sign this form.
-This is very useful when someone else is reading your transcript.
+This is very useful when someone else is reading your transcript: Plain “Independent Study” on your transcript is totally uninformative!

 First, you need to find or hold job during the period of the Internship.
 There are online, searchable listings through the university career center, http://www.luc.edu/career.
 (The Computer Science department also maintains an informal jobs list at http://jobs.cs.luc.edu.)
 When you find a job, contact the GPD and get your job description approved.
 Internships are for 1-6 credits.
 See Variable Credit Courses.